-- Try to insert the SIM card into another smartphone and see if it works fine.
+- Try to insert the SIM card into another smartphone and see if it works.

-If you have tried the "Reinsert SIM card" method and find damage on your SIM card, or if it doesn’t work on the smartphone as well, call your carrier.
-Ask them if there is an issue on the carrier network so that you are not the only one who get this error.
+Call your carrier if you have tried the "Reinsert SIM card" method and everything seems fine.
+Ask them if there is an issue with the carrier network.
 Otherwise, ask them for a SIM card replacement.

-Sometimes, a bug can make some errors on your device, including iPhone call failed issues.
-Updating your iOS is essential because it always comes with bug fixes and improvement.
-Many iPhone issues can be fixed using this method.
+Sometimes, a bug can create errors on your device, including iPhone call failed issues.
+Updating the software is essential.
+This comes with bug fixes and improvements.
+Here's how to update it:

-- For preparation, make sure your iPhone has connected to a stable Internet connection and that is charged (at least 50%).
+- For preparation, make sure your iPhone is connected to a stable Internet connection and is charged (at least 50%).